howuski/katacoda-scenarios/docker101-springboot/step8.md

 >Take note of the PIDs and applications running on the host system.

-So now let's see what's on the file system within the container:
+So now let's see what's on the file system within the container.

+Enter the container with the docker exec command:

 `docker exec -it katacoda_test_container ash`{{execute T2}}